-Kofi Yakpo

-Linguistics • The University of Hong Kong
+Kofi Yakpo Linguistics • The University of Hong Kong

-The null hypothesis:

-Tone is eliminated or simplified when stress and tone languages meet
+The null hypothesis: Tone is eliminated or simplified when stress and tone languages meet

 (8) Distinctive tone tends to be reduced in function or lost altogether (Spencer 1963: 137; Manessy 1964: 81/82; Richardson 1962: 193; Fehderau 1966: 46/47; Samarin 1962: 59/60).

-(Heine 1978: 220)

-More specifically, tone languages appear to lose distinctive tone and to develop first a pitch accent system, then a stress-based, and eventually a fixed stress accent system in language contact settings.

-(Salmons 1992: 56)

-Tone therefore seems to be an early casualty of language contact between tonal and non-tonal languages.

-(Sebba 1997: 49)

-More specifically, languages known as creoles make very little or no use of tone to (a) lexically contrast phonetically identical monosyllables,

-(McWhorter 1998: 793)

-The loss of tone and the reduction of noun classes and TMA markers are typical candidates for an explanation in terms of contact-induced simplification.
-However, these changes also occurred in related and unrelated languages as well as other processes such as loss of tone and reduction in phonotactic possibilities: pidgin languages typically have CVCV structure and relatively small phoneme inventories, and lack contrastive tone.
+(Heine 1978: 220) More specifically, tone languages appear to lose distinctive tone and to develop first a pitch accent system, then a stress-based, and eventually a fixed stress accent system in language contact settings.
+(Salmons 1992: 56) Tone therefore seems to be an early casualty of language contact between tonal and non-tonal languages.
+(Sebba 1997: 49) More specifically, languages known as creoles make very little or no use of tone to (a) lexically contrast phonetically identical monosyllables, (McWhorter 1998: 793) The loss of tone and the reduction of noun classes and TMA markers are typical candidates for an explanation in terms of contact-induced simplification.
+However, these changes also occurred in related and unrelated language (Rusters 2003: 5 15) as well as other processes such as loss of tone and reduction in phonotactic possibilities: pidgin languages typically have CVCV structure and relatively small phoneme inventories, and lack contrastive tone.
+(Trudgill 2010: 309) The reason for this is that grammars are not robustly transmitted during creolization, since morphology and tones are particularly hard to master during untutored SLA.

-(Kusters 2003: 343)

-(Trudgill 2010: 309)

-The reason for this is that grammars are not robustly transmitted during creolization, since morphology and tones are particularly hard to master during untutored SLA.
-On the other hand, in the context of mixed languages, which

 (Sessarego 2020: 4)

-The tone loss hypothesis is conceptually flawed because it doesn't distinguish between the two transfer of imposition vs. borrowing
+The tone loss hypothesis is conceptually flawed because it doesn't distinguish between the two transfer types of imposition vs. borrowing